"The Tomoka Marsh Aquatic Preserve protects a lasting legacy a magical part of

 crabs caught by commercial and recreational fishermen in the Atlantic

-The preserve is utilized by over 120 species of fish including snook,
+The aquatic preserve is utilized by more than 120 species of fish including snook,

 redfish, croakers, flounder, red drum, black drum, pompano and seatrout.